 I also made the dough a bit softer, and even considered trying a no-knead variation, although I decided that I actually like kneading bread.
 And also my friends (and neighbors…and vendors at the market…and delivery men…) were beginning to request something other than loaves of chocolate bread with a few slices taken out.
 So I decided it was time to stop.

 You also might try slicing up a loaf and using it in your favorite bread pudding recipe (or the Orange-Almond Bread Pudding in Ready for Dessert).
-Or using it for a batch of French toast, if you’re one of those people that needs to get your chocolate fix first thing in the morning—as I must confess, I often do.
+Or using it for a batch of French toast, if you’re one of those people that need to get their chocolate fix first thing in the morning—as I must confess, I often do.

 Related Links and Posts